Johncci/summer-soccer-camp/README.md

   * The image in the about us section on the home page was creating a white margin on the right of the page when screen width reached 487px.
 I identified this issue using chrome developer tools.
 I applied an overflow value of hidden to the relevant media query to prevent this from happening.

-  * The lighthouse test on developer tools is displaying a score of 75 for performance on the mobile text.
+  * The lighthouse test on developer tools is displaying a score of 75 for performance on the mobile home page test.
 I discussed this with my mentor and the possible explanation is the size of the main image and reached a conclusion which I discuss in the lighthouse section later in this readme.md file.

   * The form name element in the input id for parent did not have sufficient indiviual detail as highlighted by my mentor.
 This was causing a problem when submitting the form as there are two submission fields for parent/guardian and child.